avsm/docker-ssh-agent-forward/README.md

 On every boot, do:

 ```
-$ pinata-ssh-forward
+pinata-ssh-forward
 ```

-and the you can run `pinata-ssh-mount` to get a Docker CLI fragment that adds the SSH agent socket and set `SSH_AUTH_SOCK` within the container.
+and the you can run `pinata-ssh-mount` to get a Docker CLI fragment that adds the SSH agent socket and sets `SSH_AUTH_SOCK` within the container.

 ```
 $ pinata-ssh-mount
--v /Users/avsm/.pinata-sshd/ssh-1azk9Mmd27/agent.16:/tmp/ssh-agent.sock --env SSH_AUTH_SOCK=/tmp/ssh-agent.sock
+--volume=ssh-agent:/ssh-agent
+--env=SSH_AUTH_SOCK=/ssh-agent/ssh-agent.sock

-$ docker run -it `pinata-ssh-mount` ocaml/opam ssh git@github.com
+$ docker run -it $(pinata-ssh-mount) ocaml/opam ssh git@github.com
 The authenticity of host 'github.com (192.30.252.128)' can't be established.
 RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
 Are you sure you want to continue connecting (yes/no)? yes